SamuskaAksumas/heatmap-charging-stations/README.md

 ```

 **Notes & Next Steps**
-- Verify the `T14` resident totals in `plz_einwohner.xlsx` (the current sum looks suspiciously large).
-If values are per-1000 or have extra aggregation, adjust parsing accordingly.
+- Data quality: Residents are from official Berlin statistics (T14, updated June 2025); charging stations from federal registry (Ladesaeulenregister).
-- To compute area-proportional distribution (fallback `T5` -> PLZ), reproject `geodata_berlin_plz.csv` to a projected CRS and distribute by polygon area.
+- Geometry: PLZ polygons are in geographic CRS (EPSG:4326).
+For precise area-proportional calculations, reproject to a projected CRS (e.g., EPSG:25833).
+- Warning suppression: Some pandas/geopandas warnings (SettingWithCopyWarning, CRS warnings) can be cleaned by specifying dtypes and using `.loc` assignments.
+See code comments for details.

 **Contact / Credits**